Glen Eden Intermediate School: Sport

 Each year the school holds events in cross country, athletics and swimming, with students competing in their year levels.
 Students can try out to go to sports camps and for NZ AIMS Games, a major sporting competition which is held every September in Tauranga.

 School teams compete in the Netball Waitakere competition.
 A variety of teams also participate in the local inter-school zone sports competitions.
 There is a daily school fitness programme consisting of road runs, aerobics, and a variety of activities.

-The school has a variety of facility's it uses in fitness and sporting programmes, including a school gymnasium, all weather astroturf, five lane heated swimming pool, two cricket cages, three outdoor netball courts and a football/rugby field.
+The school has a variety of facilities it uses in fitness and sporting programmes, including a school gymnasium, all weather astroturf, five lane swimming pool, two cricket cages, three outdoor netball courts and a football/rugby field.
 The school utilizes these facilities in the daily fitness programme as well as in the weekly hour-long P.E sessions all students are required to partake in.
 All of these facilities and sports programme on the whole are managed by the schools dedicated sporting director.